ocaml/ocaml.org/data/tutorials/platform/bp_09_opam_path.md

 ```bash
 eval $(opam env)
 ```
-After running `direnv allow`, `direnv` will handle the opam switch activation for you whenever you.
+After running `direnv allow`, `direnv` will handle the opam switch activation for you.

 7. Messages from `direnv`